vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 ## Creating a liquidity commitment
-There are two ways to provide liquidity to a market: supplying the bond amount and order shape when proposing a market, or sending **send a `liquidityProvisionSubmission` message** once the market is live and trading.
+There are two ways to provide liquidity to a market: supplying the bond amount and order shape when proposing a market, or **sending a `liquidityProvisionSubmission` message** once the market is live and trading.
 This tutorial focuses on the second option.

 [Market proposals]: Read about how to propose a market.